ericjia100/ericjia/README.md

 ## Classes

-If you would like to learn more about the class, just click the link and it will take you to the class website!
+These are the classes I have taken so far in my time at Cal.
+If you would like to learn more about each class, just click the link and it will take you to the class website!

 1. Structure and Interpretation of Computer Programs ([CS 61A](http://inst.eecs.berkeley.edu/~cs61a/fa17/))
 2. Data Structures and Algorithms ([CS 61B](https://sp18.datastructur.es/))